castier1/debugger-Project/README.md

-	         (file type, mode, owner, file size, times) file    to print the list of all the dynamic librairies loaded fd      to print all the file descriptor opened analyse >>> PID
+	         (file type, mode, owner, file size, times) file    to print the list of all the dynamic librairies loaded fd      to print all the file descriptor opened func    to print all the function of the program to analyse analyse >>> PID
 	 71776
 analyse >>> PPID